Why New Hires Take Too Long to Find Their Footing

 Why this matters

-Slow onboarding is not just inconvenient.
+Slow onboarding isn't just inconvenient.
 It increases repeated questions, pulls managers and owners back into explanation mode, extends dependency, and delays confident contribution.

 Over time, it also shapes how the business feels to new people.
 A role that is hard to interpret is harder to feel grounded inside.